briankoser/sfc-listeners-guide/episodes/0175-simon-pegg-not-in-star-wars-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
 Ben's number one Star Wars wish will not be fulfilled: Simon Pegg will not be in Star Wars because there are some things he wants to just enjoy as a fan.
-Matt points out the JJ Abrams said the same thing. <q class="archivist inline"><a href="https://www.imdb.com/title/tt2488496/fullcredits?ref_=tt_cl_sm#cast">Good call, Matt</a></q>
+Matt points out the JJ Abrams said the same thing. {% arc %}<a href="https://www.imdb.com/title/tt2488496/fullcredits?ref_=tt_cl_sm#cast">Good call, Matt</a>{% endarc %}

 Matt will send a wedding invitation to the listener with the highest donation.